We run a competitive licensing system and applications may only be made in accordance with approved procedures.

 The NSTA can only accept licence applications in response to a formal invitation to apply, so any company seeking an out-of-round licence must first convince the NSTA of the case to issue an out-of-round invitation.
 If approved, the process will usually then entail publication of an invitation in the London, Edinburgh and Belfast Gazettes with applications being taken at least 90 days later.

-Companies who want the NSTA to consider an out-of-round process should email Offshore.Exploration@nstauthority.co.uk in the first instance to nominate the area of interest.
+Parties who want the NSTA to consider an out-of-round process should email Offshore.Exploration@nstauthority.co.uk in the first instance to nominate the area of interest.
 If the NSTA then subsequently invites applications, they should be made in LARRY, the same way as during a licensing round and the same guidance will apply.

 Applying for an Offshore or Onshore Exploration Licence

-Exploration Licences are not exclusive so they do not raise issues of competition.
+Exploration Licences are non exclusive so they do not raise issues of competition.
 Companies can apply at any time for a new Exploration Licence (or, if applicable under the terms of an Exploration Licence for an extension to an existing Exploration Licence).
 For more information on Exploration Licences and related fees please view Types of Licences.

 Exploration licence application form (MS Word Document, 5KB)